 Sithonia looks like a typical Greek island.
-It is surrounded by the Aegean Sea, to the east it borders the Gulf of Agion Oros (Holy Mountain) and to the west the Gulf of Kassandra.
-In the southern part of Sithonia is Mount Itamos (753 meters high) which is completely covered with pine trees.
+It is surrounded by the Aegean Sea; to the east it borders the Gulf of Agion Oros (Holy Mountain) and to the west the Gulf of Kassandra.
+In the southern part of Sithonia is Mount Itamos (753 m/2500 ft high), completely covered with pine trees.

 Larger villages in Sithonia are Nikiti and Neos Marmaras.
 Near Nikiti is a very nice traditional village, called Agios Nikitas and near Neos Marmaras, on top of the mountains, lies the traditional village of Parthenonas.
 Both villages are certainly worth a visit.